Our research is editorially independent but we may earn a commission for purchases made through our links.

-Another great place to celebrate Christmas is our nation’s capital, Washington, DC.
+Another great place to celebrate Christmas is our nation’s capital, Washington, D.C.
 This is a favorite Christmas market among foodies because of the fresh donuts, ice cream, and holiday treats for sale under festive tents.
 Non-traditional and ethnic foods, like churros and empanadas, can also be found here to savor and enjoy.
 You’ll find this market near the Smithsonian American Art Museum and the National Portrait Gallery, so it’s an easy walk from these popular sightseeing spots.
 The market is located at 8th and F Streets and open daily, and lots of musical acts across all genres perform at the Market Stage.

 One particularly fun place to bring in the Christmas season is Elkhart Lake, Wisconsin.
 This market has traditionally been held at the Osthoff Resort and features a heated tent full of German crafts, apparel, nutcrackers, and gingerbread houses.
 You’ll also find gift ideas inspired by Russian and Czech traditions too.
 This market typically lasts for about 10 days in early December.
 Favorite foods to enjoy here include bratwursts, dumplings, potato pancakes, red cabbage, and apple strudels.
-It costs $6 for adults to attend the festival, but children under 14 are free when accompanied by a paying adult.

 This Christmas market is a great place to find Victorian antiques and local Colorado wines.
 In fact, this is a great market for adults because there’s an annual pub crawl that lets you sample local wines and German specialties.
 Get in the spirit of Christmas by taking a horse-drawn carriage ride and listening to carolers sing festive tunes.
 This market typically takes place on the first two weekends of December.
 Don’t miss the chance to take a tour of the Hamill House and the Hotel de Paris Museums.
 The Santa Lucia Children’s Procession is extra special as well.